For the full experience please download a modern browser. Click here to find a modern browser or discuss with your IT department.

 6.1.4 The Recipient will ensure that any unused portion of the grant is returned to Te Pou once the Participant(s) has/have completed the learning activity or project.

-7 - Participants (in relation to disability workforce grants only)
+7 - Participants in relation to Grants to Organisations only

-7.3 If any of the approved Participants become unable or unwilling to attend the learning activity or the Recipient has not attained the minimum number of Participants prior to the Final Reporting Date, then the Recipient will notify Te Pou to discuss and agree on the use of the remaining grant.
+7.1 If any of the approved participants become unable or unwilling to attend the learning activity or the Recipient has not attained the minimum number of participants prior to the final reporting date, then the Recipient will notify Te Pou to discuss and agree on the use of the remaining grant, which may including returning any unused funds to Te Pou.

-7.4 If a replacement Participant is available and is able to be enrolled in the learning activity, or if a suitable replacement learning has been identified, the Recipient will provide Te Pou with details of the proposed replacement Participant and/or details of the proposed replacement programme through the Request Change facility on the Grants Portal for Te Pou to review and approve.
+7.2 If a replacement participant is available and is able to be enrolled in the learning activity, the Recipient will provide Te Pou with details of the proposed replacement participant via email for Te Pou to review and approve.

-7.5 If, at the absolute discretion of Te Pou, no suitable replacement Participant or learning activity can be identified, Te Pou shall notify the Recipient and the Recipient may be required to return any unspent portion of the grant to Te Pou as at the Final Reporting Date.
+7.3 If, at absolute discretion of Te Pou, no suitable replacement participant can be identified, Te Pou shall notify the Recipient and the Recipient may be required to return any unspent portion of the grant to Te Pou as at the final reporting date.

 8 - Project